8 interior design mistakes that are easy to make – and how to avoid them

 Having light, airy spaces is ideal, but having too many white walls runs the risk of creating a stark, almost surgical feel to your interiors.
 Experiment with whites but be sure to include hints of color or contrast with warmer shades and vibrant art, as in the room above.

 6. Clutter – unless you can make it look curated

 This may not seem like a design issue, but it can seriously impact the visual appearance of your room.
 Don’t be afraid to get rid of those had-me-downs you’re holding on to that don’t add anything to a room and just look odd or old fashioned.
 Be ruthless if you really want a modern and clean-cut design – it’ll be worth it!

 Put the paintbrush down.
-Before you set loose on your walls, you need to plan your colour around your existing furniture, art, and soft furnishings – not the other way around.
-Choose new furniture ahead of carrying out that paint job.
+Before you set loose on your walls, you need to plan your color around your existing furniture, art, and soft furnishings – not the other way around.
+Or, choose new furniture ahead of carrying out that paint job.